Mifu999/Heliopolis-Versions-Archive/README.md

 # Heliopolis Versions Archive

-Archive of the different versions of the Heliopolis project (ID: 136530685).
-This repository contains the backup history (v1 to v5), split into two formats: raw files (`.gmd`) and text-based level data (`.txt`).
+[GD] Archive of the different versions of the level Heliopolis (ID: 136530685).
+This repository contains the backup history, split into two formats: raw files (.gmd) and text-based level data (.txt).

 ## Folder Structure